Nutrients are substances that provide nourishment to the human body. However, the significance of nutrients in the diet is quite complex.

 Essential nutrients: Carbohydrates, fats, proteins, vitamins, minerals, and water are considered to be the six essential nutrients for human health as these nutrients cannot be produced by the human body.

 These nutrients are ‘essential’ as the body cannot function properly if these crucial nutrients are not provided.

 Non-essential nutrients can both be synthesized in the body and absorbed from food consumed.

 Cholesterol is one such nonessential nutrient that is needed for a variety of functions in the body including the production of various hormones.
 The liver produces plenty of cholesterol while dietary sources of cholesterol include meat, poultry, full-fat dairy products, etc.

 The 5 Most Essential Nutrients

 Before a workout session, it is important to have a pre-meal to boost your stamina.
-Carbs are the answer to these prayers as they burn quickly and provide sustained energy for the sparring session.
-Since its not advisable snack during the session, it’s important to be primed beforehand the right fuel.
+Carbs are the answer to these prayers as they burn quickly and provide sustained energy for the workout session.
+Since it’s not advisable to snack during the session, it’s important to be primed beforehand with the right fuel.

 The Good and Bad Carbs

 Carbohydrates are classified into simple and complex based on their chemical structure.
 Complex carbs are considered the “good” carbs while simple carbs are the “bad” ones.

 1. Simple carbs are easily digestible and they provide a quick burst of energy.
 But the bad news is that they spike up the blood glucose levels sharply which is then followed by an energy crash as the fuel quickly burns up.